ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 ## Motivation

 Conducting power consumption experiments can provide valuable insights and benefits.
 Here are a few reasons that lead me to conduct such an experiment:
 - **Curiosity, Innovation and Research**: These power consumption experiments were a fascinating field of exploration to me.
-By conducting these experiments, I hoped to discover techniques, approaches that help me to further minimize power consumption on real applications
+By conducting them, I hoped to discover techniques, approaches that help me to further minimize power consumption on real applications.
-- **Energy Efficiency**: By measuring power consumption, we can identify opportunities to optimize energy usage in our computing devices or systems.
-This knowledge can lead to more energy-efficient designs, reduced electricity costs, and a smaller environmental impact
+- **Energy Efficiency**: By measuring power consumption, we can identify opportunities to optimize the energy usage.
+This knowledge can lead to more energy-efficient designs, reduced electricity costs, and a smaller environmental impact.
 - **Performance Optimization**: Power consumption experiments can help us understand how different software configurations, algorithms, or hardware choices affect power usage.
-By optimizing power consumption, we may also improve overall system performance, as power-efficient designs often lead to better thermal management and reduced bottlenecks
+By optimizing power consumption, we may also improve overall system performance, as power-efficient designs often lead to better thermal management and reduced bottlenecks.
 - **Sustainable Computing**: Power consumption experiments align with the growing emphasis on sustainability in technology.
-By investigating and mitigating power inefficiencies, we actively contribute to reducing energy waste and minimizing the carbon footprint associated with computing
+By investigating and mitigating power inefficiencies, we actively contribute to reducing energy waste and minimizing the carbon footprint associated with computing.

 ## Objectives

 Below is a list of several objectives I considered for my experiments:

-- **Comparative Analysis**: Compare the power consumption of different types of applications (and code patterns) running on different Java Virtual Machines (JVM), to identify variations and determine which JVMs are more energy-efficient
+- **Comparative Analysis**: Compare the power consumption of different types of applications (and code patterns) running on different Java Virtual Machines (JVM), to identify variations and determine which JVMs are more energy-efficient.
-- **Power Measurement Techniques**: An approach about how to run applications under different workloads and measure the overall power consumption
+- **Power Measurement Techniques**: An approach about how to run applications under different workloads and measure the overall power consumption.
-- **Performance-Optimized Power Efficiency**: Investigate how power consumption correlates with system performance
+- **Performance-Optimized Power Efficiency**: Investigate how power consumption correlates with system performance.

 # Methodology